NVIDIA/NeMo-Curator/README.md

 # NeMo Curator

-NeMo Curator is a Python library composed of several scalable data-mining modules, specifically designed for curating Natural Language Processing (NLP) data to train Large Language Models (LLMs).
-It enables NLP researchers to extract high-quality text from vast, uncurated web corpora efficiently, supporting the development of more accurate and powerful language models.
+NeMo Curator is a Python library designed for scalable and efficient dataset preparation, enhancing LLM training accuracy through GPU-accelerated data curation using [Dask](https://www.dask.org/) and [RAPIDS](https://developer.nvidia.com/rapids).
+It offers a customizable and modular interface that simplifies pipeline expansion and accelerates model convergence by preparing high-quality tokens.

-NeMo Curator leverages [Dask](https://www.dask.org/) and [RAPIDS](https://developer.nvidia.com/rapids) to scale data curation and provide GPU acceleration.
+At the core of the NeMo Curator is the DocumentDataset which serves as the the main dataset class.
+It acts as a straightforward wrapper around a Dask dataframe.
 The Python library offers easy-to-use methods for expanding the functionality of your curation pipeline while eliminating scalability concerns.

 ## Key Features